okta/okta-signin-widget/README.md

     // AuthApiError

     console.log(error.message);
-    // The password does meet the complexity requirements
+    // The password does not meet the complexity requirements
     // of the current password policy.

     console.log(error.statusCode);